-My husband’s IgG test results ended up saying he was really reactive to many of the foods he eats a lot of such as beef (he manages a beef cattle ranch).
+My husband’s IgG test results ended up saying he was really reactive to many foods that he eats a lot of, such as beef (he manages a beef cattle ranch).
 His diet was really difficult to follow because of that.

 After several weeks of eliminating his most reactive foods according to the results below, we saw only minor improvement in his joint pain.
 Here is an picture of his results:

-You are more likely to have IgG antibodies to foods you eat more often, even though you may not actually have a damaging end-point immune reaction where your WBCs release inflammatory chemicals (the things that actually cause all the negative symptoms).
+You are more likely to have IgG antibodies to foods that you eat more frequently, even though you may not actually have a damaging end-point immune reaction in which your WBC’s release inflammatory chemicals (the things that actually cause all the negative symptoms).

 Conclusion: IgG tests may catch some food sensitivities, but will miss others, and can also give false positives.
 They are less expensive than MRT or ALCAT, but they are also less effective.
 Bottom line: If you are going to order a test, get in touch with a dietitian and order the MRT.